Last Updated: 3/26

 Even a change in ballpark and lineup, both of which should surely be better than he had in Pittsburgh, isn’t quite enough to rile up fantasy managers, as no park in baseball has a fence that’s low enough to turn those grounders into home runs.
 If he’s able to show that he can get the ball in the air during Spring Training or early in the season, he should quickly move back up in the rankings.

-I consider bumping Mancini up all the time.
+I consider bumping Mancini up all the time (and in fact, I just did!).
 Lest we forget (and you should never forget about Trey), he hit 35 home runs with a .291 batting average when we saw him in 2019.

 Yes, he did just go through treatment for Stage 3 colon cancer, but reports about him returning to baseball are all very positive: